 Teaching ESL online has its challenges but one that I find particularly daunting is preparing for that first lesson.
 Your first lesson makes a big impression on your students, establishes your teaching style, and sets the tone for the year.

-The classroom and online lesson dynamics are very different, but it’s still a bit nerve-wracking for teachers and students.
+The dynamics of teaching English online are very different from the classroom.
 It’s all a matter of knowing what obstacles you face on day one and preparing for them accordingly.

-This is also a good time to ask what they expect from the lessons.
-I always ask this question and I find that the answers seem to fall into a few categories.
+This is also a good time to ask your what they expect from the lessons.
+I always ask this question and I find that the answers seem to fall into a few categories:

 - They are learning for work.
 A lot of companies that have subsidiaries in English-speaking countries provide employees with online English lessons…in some cases it’s mandatory.

 - Applying for an MBA.
 I have many MBA students that have to pass an IELTS, TOEIC, or TESOL to be accepted to an MBA program.